Johnny Gargano: Pro Wrestling Ohio/Prime Wrestling (2007–2013)

-Gargano appeared on the very first episode of Pro Wrestling Ohio on Sports Time Ohio on November 20, 2007.
+Gargano appeared on the very first episode of Pro Wrestling Ohio (PWO), a promotion owned by his uncle, on Sports Time Ohio on November 20, 2007.
 He would lose his debut, in what many called an upset, to Gregory Iron, a wrestler with a disability known as cerebral palsy.
 Iron issued several challenges to Gargano, claiming he could beat him in another match.
 Meanwhile, Gargano remained in denial of the original defeat from Iron, and continued to mock Iron's disability, his history of concussions, and rough upbringing.
 At the February 2008 PWO TV tapings, Gargano brutally attacked Iron, busting him open, assaulting him with a chair, and bashing his head into the ringside barricades.
 On August 1, 2008, Gargano defeated Iron in a Last Man Standing match in front of over 1,000 fans in Cleveland, Ohio to end their feud.

 Gargano suffered a hairline fracture in his vertebrae during the Last Man Standing match and did not return to active competition until March 2009, when he faced off against Mike Tolar and Jason Bane in a three-way match to become number one contender for the PWO Heavyweight Championship, in which he was victorious.
 Gargano went on to unsuccessfully challenge Matt Cross for the PWO Heavyweight Championship on April 18, 2009.
 After Gargano's loss, Josh Prohibition capitalized on a worn down Cross, and defeated him for the PWO Championship.
 On August 9, 2009, at Wrestlelution 2: A Coming of Age Gargano defeated Prohibition in his final match, for the PWO Championship.
 On August 1, 2010, at Wrestlelution 3: A Defining Moment, Gargano defeated Cross to retain the PWO Heavyweight Championship.
 On March 20, 2011, Gargano lost the PWO Heavyweight Championship to Marion Fontaine in a three-way match, which also included Jason Bane, after getting hit with a nightstick.
 After Pro Wrestling Ohio was renamed Prime Wrestling in early 2012, Gargano regained the PWO Heavyweight Championship, now known as the Prime Heavyweight Championship, by defeating Jimmy Jacobs on August 19, 2012.
 He lost the title to Krimson on February 16, 2013.
 Gargano regained the title from Krimson on October 20 at Wrestlelution 6.